 First, let's examine what defines a no credit check loan.
 These loans offer fewer or no formal credit checks in comparison with traditional bank loans.
 People with bad credit commonly turn to these types of loans, especially those without savings.

-One of the reasons so many payday loans aren't repaid is their exorbitant interest rates, sometimes as high as 500%.
-For example, a loan of $1,000 may incur $150 in interest in just 2 weeks, and $3900 in interest for the entire lifetime of the loan—just for the benefit of that original $1000.
+One of the reasons so many payday loans aren't repaid is their high interest rates, sometimes as high as 500%.
+For example, a loan of $1,000 may incur $150 in interest in just 2 weeks, and $3900 in interest for the entire lifetime of the loan.

 Auto Title Loans